RockHong/rockhong.github.com/_posts/2014-07-10-a-git-hook-block-no-ff-push.md

 check_fast_forward
 </code></pre>

 Name the above script as "update", and put it into remote repo's "hooks" directory.
 If necessary, make it executable.
-With simple test, this hook works well.
-It DOES block a client pushing any merge commit (no-fast-forward commit) to remote, meanwhile allow fast-forward push, which ensures a clean history in remote.
+With simple test, this hook works well for me.
+It DOES block a client pushing any merge commit (no-fast-forward commit) to remote repository, meanwhile allow fast-forward push, which together ensure a clean history in remote.

-My first try was using a example scirpt from [this link](http://git-scm.com/book/en/Customizing-Git-An-Example-Git-Enforced-Policy).
-However, it didn't work.
+My first try was using a example script from [this link](http://git-scm.com/book/en/Customizing-Git-An-Example-Git-Enforced-Policy).
+However, that didn't work.
+If you have successfully used that script, maybe you give me some hints :-)

-The above script is implemented by bash script, and works on Windows.
-My original implementation used ruby, but failed on Windows.
+The above script is implemented by bash script, and also works on Windows.
+My original implementation was used ruby, but failed on Windows.

 If you find any bug or improvement, please let me know.
+And have fun :-)